interledger4j/ilpv4-connector/README.md

 * [ILDCP](https://github.com/interledger/rfcs/blob/master/0031-dynamic-configuration-protocol/0031-dynamic-configuration-protocol.md)
 is optionally supported.

-For an example configuration of a plugin-mode Connector, see [application-plugin-mode-connector.yml](FIXME).
+For an example configuration of a single-account Connector, see [application-single-account-connector.yml] (FIXME).

 ### Startup
 TODO